Working on your application to PSU? Here’s everything you need to know to get the job done.

 - International applicants who currently have an F-1 visa, or intend to apply for one, should see our information for international students.

-- In lieu of a high school transcript, home-schooled students should submit an outline of academic studies (this may include reading lists, course syllabi, writing samples or work portfolio) and, if available, a satisfactory secondary school equivalency certificate or home school diploma.
+- In addition to a transcript, home-schooled students should submit an outline of academic studies (this may include reading lists, course syllabi, writing samples or work portfolio) and, if available, a satisfactory secondary school equivalency certificate or home school diploma.

 - The recommendation should be from a non-family member (i.e., tutor, employer, clergy, civic leader)